-May this time of challenge be redeemed for the good of your family and His glory.
+May this time of challenge be redeemed for His glory and the good of your family.

 And we know that all things work together for good to them that love God, to them who are the called according to his purpose. -Romans 8:28

-****If you are in the midst of the hard and in need of prayer, please comment below so that we may pray for one another. . . or DM me.
-I would love to alongside you in this journey.
+****If you are in the midst of the hard and in need of prayer, please comment below so that we may pray for one another.